Cinema of Argentina: 1994–2015: New legislation and stylistic renovation

 Responding to its sentimental public, Argentine film at times returns to subjects of the heart.
 David Lipszyc's grainy portrait of depression-era Argentina, El astillero ("The Shipyard", 2000) was a hit with critics, Paula Hernandez's touching ode to immigrants, Inheritance (2001), has become something of a sleeper, Adolfo Aristarain's Common Places (2002) follows an elderly professor into retirement, Cleopatra (2003), Eduardo Mignona's tale of an unlikely friendship, received numerous awards, as did Carlos Sorín's touching El perro ("The Dog", 2004).
 Emotional negativity, a staple for filmmakers anywhere, was explored in Mario Sabato's India Pravile (2003), Francisco D'Intino's La esperanza (2005) and Ariel Rotter's El otro ("The Other", 2007) each deals with mid-life crises in very different ways.
 The pronounced sentimentality of the average Argentine was also the subject of Robert Duvall's 2002 Assassination Tango, a deceptively simple crime drama that shows that still waters do, indeed, run deep.

 Buffeted by years of economic malaise and encroachment of the domestic film market by foreign (mainly, US) titles, the Argentine film industry has been supported by the 1987 creation of the National Institute of Cinema and Audioviual Arts (INCAA), a publicly subsidized film underwriter that, since 1987, has produced 130 full-length art house titles.

 The decade ended on a high with the 2009 film The Secret in Their Eyes receiving critical praise, winning the Oscar for Best Foreign Language Film at the 82nd Academy Awards, three weeks after being awarded the Goya Award for Best Spanish Language Foreign Film of 2009.

-2010s

 In 2014, the anthology film Wild Tales (Relatos Salvajes in Spanish) directed by Damián Szifron was nominated for the Best Foreign Language Film at the 87th Academy Awards, and won the Goya Award for Best Iberoamerican Film.

-2020s
+2015–present: Successes and financing crises

 In 2022, Argentina, 1985, directed by Santiago Mitre was nominated for Best International Feature Film at the 95th Academy Awards, and Best Film Not in the English Language at the 76th BAFTA Awards.
 The film won Best Foreign Language Film at the 80th Golden Globe Awards.

+Following the onset of the Milei administration, Argentine cinema was eroded by the hollowing out of the INCAA and the proposal of Reform of the Labour Law, to which the progressive disappearance of domestic titles from commercial theatres added up.
+The Argentine film industry entered 2026 in a dire situation, and exhibitor Showcase Cinemas evaluated selling operations in the country in a context of declining admissions, changes in consumption patterns, and a shrinking market.
+The institutional crisis prompted Argentine filmmakers to look for financing and legitimacy abroad.